google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 * Dataset is relatively noise-free

 <!--
 KNN doesn't learn a decision-making function from the training data.
-Instead, the algorithm is run each time we want to classify a new datapoint.
+Instead, the algorithm is run each time we want to classify a new data point.
 -->

 ---